Are trampolines dangerous? Finding The Safest Trampoline For Your Home | Safety Guide

 - Only get on the trampoline using the ladder (if there is one)

-It may seem a bit strict.
+It may seem a bit like the fun police.
 But at the end of the day, this is to make sure your kids can play safely without hurting themselves.

-Trampoline Safety Inspection – Ensure You Have A Safe Trampoline For Your Little Ones
+Trampoline Safety Inspection And Maintainence– Ensure You Have A Safe Trampoline For Your kids.

 Regularly Check The Springs To Make Sure They Have Not Come Loose Over Time

 Like everything good in life, trampoline springs are actually not designed to last forever.
-Not only do old or loose springs ruin the fun of the trampoline, but it can also pose a risk to those who are making use of the trampoline.
+Not only do old or loose springs ruin the fun of the trampoline, but it can also pose a risk to those who are using of the trampoline.

 Want to keep your family safe?